 Brian looks forward to serving East St. Paul and working with all members of council and administration.

-Councillor for Ward 4
+Councillor - Ward 4

 Home: (204) 663-0210

 Charles Posthumus and his family have resided in East St. Paul since the 1950’s.
 Charles has been a resident of Ward 4 for 31 years.
-He is married to Diana Posthumus and has 3 children, Chad, Christina, and Jessie.
+He is married to Diana Posthumus and has three children, Chad, Christina, and Jessie.
 He is very proud of his family and their accomplishments.
-Diana was an Educator for 36 years (recently retired in 2019) serving as an administrator for many years in River East Transcona School Division.
-Chad has a master’s in business administration and is a professional basketball player, Christina has a Bachelor of Arts, Bachelor of Science and a Bachelor of Education and started her career in teaching and Jessie is a private pilot, a Civilian Officer with the military, and an Aircraft Maintenance Engineer.
+Diana was an Educator for 36 years (recently retired in 2019), serving as an administrator for many years in River East Transcona School Division.
+Chad has a master’s in business administration and is a professional basketball player, Christina has a Bachelor of Arts, Bachelor of Science, and a Bachelor of Education and started her career in teaching, and Jessie is a private pilot, a Civilian Officer with the military, and an Aircraft Maintenance Engineer.
 Charles has been the councillor of Ward 4 for 16 years.
 He is an Industrial Electrician and has operated East Saint Paul Electric for the past 25 years.
 He has an extensive background in the construction industry and extensive experience working with the public.

 Charles has served on the following boards and associations: Trans Canada Trails, Red River North Trails Association, Interlake Recreation Association, Manitoba Association of Regional Recyclers, Board of the Red River Basin Commission representing Manitoba Municipalities and is currently the Chair of the North Chapter for the Red River Basin Commission.

 Charles has been committed to the residents of Ward 4 and has used his strong voice at council meetings to ensure that decisions made by council will meet the needs of our community.
-Charles is a strong leader who has worked collaboratively with council to ensure planning focuses on long-term needs of the community and to make our community a safe place to live and raise a family.
+Charles is a strong leader who has worked collaboratively with council to ensure planning focuses on the long-term needs of the community and to make our community a safe place to live and raise a family.